matias-pizarro/pybsd/ROADMAP.rst

 **Complete documentation:**

 the idea is that keeping documentation up to date is not a realistic prospect until we have the current code base covered.
 Further development is therefore put on the backburner until this is achieved.
+However, opportunities for simplification or fixes in the existing code base will be followed up.

 0.0.4 (expected wk1 of 2015-09)
 --------------------------------